Advising & Registration

 Dropping and Adding Courses to an existing schedule during the Drop/Add enrollment period (first 2 weeks of the Fall or Spring term; the first week of the Summer term) can be done via my.UIC.edu.

-Adding a Course after Drop/Add ends requires a Graduate College Registration Revision Form submitted to the Grad College by week 6 of Fall or Spring and week 5 of Summer.
+Adding a Course after Drop/Add ends requires a Graduate College Registration Revision Form submitted to the Graduate Studies Office by week 6 of Fall or Spring and week 5 of Summer.
 Course adds after week 6 in Fall or Spring, and week 5 in Summer must be accompanied by a Graduate Student Petition.

 Registering After the Late Registration Period requires you to obtain a Petition for Retroactive Registration or Course Add form from the Office of Registration and Records in SSB.
 Submit this form along with the Graduate College Registration Revision form to the Graduate College.
 If approved, a late registration fee is added to your bill.